 With the increasing prevalence of alternative payment methods like contactless credit and debit cards and smartphone payments, particularly among younger Canadians, digital forms of payment are gaining traction.
 To ensure a smooth transaction, it’s advisable to inquire whether a store accepts cash or coins before making a purchase.
 Some shops may have policies dictating the maximum number of coins they’ll accept per transaction, as handling large amounts of coins can be time-consuming and cumbersome.
 It’s prudent to clarify with the shop in advance if you intend to pay with a substantial quantity of coins.

-Can I Use American Coins in Canada?
+Can You Use American Coins in Canada?

 Although American quarters may bear a resemblance to Canadian quarters, they are not recognized as legal tender in Canada.
 For transactions in Canada, only Canadian currency is accepted as legal tender.
 Due to their similar size, American quarters might occasionally go unnoticed by waitstaff or store clerks and be accepted at face value.
 If you possess American quarters that you wish to convert into Canadian currency, you can visit a currency exchange business, a bank, or another financial institution providing currency exchange services.
 Keep in mind that there might be a fee or commission associated with the exchange.